360CVGroup/FancyVideo/README.md

-# FancyVideo
-This is the official reproduction of FancyVideo.
+# This is the project page of FancyVideo